Since that first (99-2000) ski season together as a band, The Hairfarmers

 "The Hairfarmers will take care of you.
 No matter how you are feeling, they

 will brighten your day even more." – Maureen Douglas, Olympic Bid Decision

 Voted "Whistler's favorite band" every year since 2001, The Hairfarmers are

-here to stay, playing 250 shows a year and providing the soundtrack to the
+here to stay, playing over 200 shows a year and providing the soundtrack to the

 Whistler experience every season for thousands of locals and visitors alike.

 Whether at home or on the road, The Hairfarmers will put a smile on your